Dietrich von Hildebrand: Biography

 Born and raised in Florence, in the Kingdom of Italy, Hildebrand grew up in a German secular household, the son of sculptor Adolf von Hildebrand (grandson of economist Bruno Hildebrand and Therese Guttentag) and Irene Schäuffelen, who lived in a former Minim friary.
 He received his early education from private tutors.
 Although raised in a home without religion, Hildebrand developed a deep sense for beauty, value, and the sacred from an early age.

-Sent to Munich at the age of fifteen for his Abitur, Hildebrand enrolled at the University of Munich two years later, where he joined a circle of students who first followed the philosopher Theodor Lipps but soon were swayed by the teachings of Edmund Husserl.
+Sent to Munich at the age of fifteen for his Abitur, Hildebrand enrolled at the Ludwig-Maximilians-Universität München two years later, where he joined a circle of students who first followed the philosopher Theodor Lipps but soon were swayed by the teachings of Edmund Husserl.
 Through this circle he came to know Max Scheler, through whose influence (and through his depiction of St. Francis of Assisi) Hildebrand converted to Catholicism in 1914.
 In 1909 he attended the University of Göttingen, where he completed his doctorate in philosophy under Husserl and Adolf Reinach, whom he later credited with helping to shape his own philosophical views.

 In 1912, he married Margarete Denck, and with her had one child, Franz.
 His grandson is environmental leader Martin von Hildebrand.

 In 1914, he and his wife were received into the Catholic Church.
 Upon the outbreak of the First World War Hildebrand was drafted into service as a physician's assistant in Munich, serving as a kind of surgical nurse.

-Hildebrand published his first book, The Nature of Moral Action (Die Idee der Sittlichen Handlung), in 1916, and two years later, after the war had ended, was given a teaching position at the University of Munich, eventually gaining an assistant professorship there in 1924.
+Hildebrand published his first book, The Nature of Moral Action (Die Idee der Sittlichen Handlung), in 1916, and two years later, after the war had ended, was given a teaching position at the Ludwig-Maximilians-Universität München, eventually gaining an assistant professorship there in 1924.
 By then he had published another work, Morality and the Knowledge of Moral Values (Sittlichkeit und Ethische Werterkenntniss) (1921).

 Hildebrand was a vocal critic of National Socialism, which he saw as anti-Christian and contrary to true philosophical views, as early as 1921.
 During the Putsch of 1923, Hildebrand was forced to flee Munich briefly for his safety.
-When Hitler came to power in 1933 Hildebrand fled Germany, going first to Italy, and then to Vienna.
+When Hitler came to power in 1933, Hildebrand fled Germany, going first to Italy, and then to Vienna.
 There, with the support of the Austrian Chancellor Engelbert Dollfuss, he founded and edited an anti-Nazi weekly paper, Der Christliche Ständestaat ("The Christian Corporative State").